mcconnellsoftware/mcconnellsoftware.github.io/_posts/2018-06-09-joining-the-cloud-revolution.md

 doing it wrong...).

-Some predict, and I happen to agree, that whatever ends up "winning" is likely to be based on Kubernetes but wrapping it in a way that makes it _truly simple and accessible_ to the legions of pressured application developers.
+Some predict, and I happen to agree, that whatever ends up "winning" is likely to be based on Kubernetes but wrapping it in a way that makes it _truly simple and accessible_ to the legions of time-pressured application developers to whom "secure-ftp helloworld.war to /home/produser/webapps on prod-server-emea-01" is the benchmark (and why not) for acceptable deployment complexity and overhead.

 There is of course a tension there: the more proprietary one company makes its "wrapper", the less "standard" it becomes, and lock-in, non-standard offerings may struggle to compete for that reason.
-Frankly, I'm quite glad it's not my problem!
+Frankly, I'm quite glad it's not my problem..!

 # Finishing Up